abigailhaddad/august_lightning_talks/readme.md

 * This is a repo for information about the August Lightning Talk event with Data Science DC.
 * If you're a speaker and you want info added, please email me or make a pull request.
+* As we get closer to the date, I'll add speakers/talk names and, if you have a repo you want to link to with slides or anything else, we'll do that

-## I'm also looking for locations that can accomodate a big group and are, ideally, in downtown DC or Arlington
+* I'm also looking for locations that can accomodate a big group and are, ideally, in downtown DC or Arlington

 ## Some resources about giving lightning talks: